Bruce Hornsby Setlists

 Don’t forget our searchable setlist database also!

-Setlists will be added as Bruce Hornsby and the Noisemakers hit the road and begin their 2024 tour.
+Setlists here are from Bruce Hornsby and the Noisemakers’ 2024 tour.
 Also don’t forget to check our live concert archive for downloads!

 01/31/24 Royal Concert Hall – Glasgow, UK